The Goob

 The Goob is a 2014 British film.
 It was made by BBC Films and directed by Guy Myhill from his own screenplay.
+The film was backed by the BFI Film Fund.

 Plot

-"Goob" Taylor (Liam Walpole) is a school leaver with an abusive stepfather, trapped in rural poverty in Norfolk.
+"Goob" Taylor is a school leaver with an abusive stepfather, trapped in rural poverty in Norfolk.
 He clashes with brutal stock car racer Gene Womack for his mother's attention and falls for a foreign field worker.